 The third variant of the family is the Red Arrow 8E ATGM.
 Unlike the Red Arrow 8C ATGN, when creating the Red Arrow 8E version, the designers upgraded not only the missiles, but also individual blocks and components of the entire complex. advantages;

-• increased maximum firing range to 4000 m when using the base PU;
+• the maximum firing range has been increased to 4000 m when using the basic launcher;

 • the analog system for the formation and transmission of rocket control commands to digital was replaced;